openkim/kim-tools/docs/source/test_driver.rst

 Molecular Dynamics
 ------------------

-If you are running an MD simulation, the structure you report should be time-averaged and likely averaged over the supercell folded back into the unit cell.
+If you are running an MD simulation, the structure you report should be time-averaged and averaged over the supercell folded back into the unit cell.
 This will give you more robust averages assuming the translational symmetry of the unit cell was not broken.
-At this time, the functions
+At this time, the function
-:func:`kim_tools.symmetry_util.core.reduce_and_avg` and :func:`kim_tools.symmetry_util.core.kstest_reduced_distances` allow you to perform these operations, assuming your supercell is built from contiguous repeats of the unit cell (i.e. atoms 0 to *N*-1 in the supercell are the original unit cell, atoms
+:func:`kim_tools.symmetry_util.core.reduce_and_avg` will perform the averaging assuming your supercell is built from contiguous repeats of the unit cell
-*N* to 2 *N*-1 are a the original unit cell shifted by an integer multiple of the lattice vectors, and so on).
-See https://github.com/openkim/kim-tools/blob/main/tests/test_symmetry_util.py for an example of how to use these functions.
+(i.e. atoms 0 to *N*-1 in the supercell are the original unit cell, atoms *N* to 2 *N*-1 are a the original unit cell shifted by an integer multiple of the lattice vectors, and so on).
+If the translational symmetry is broken, this function will detect it and raise an error.
+See https://github.com/openkim/kim-tools/blob/main/tests/test_symmetry_util.py for an example of how to use this function.

 Additionally, if you are performing an NPT simulation, you may as well write an instance of the `crystal-structure-npt <https://openkim.org/properties/show/crystal-structure-npt>`_ property for future re-use.
 Note the optional ``restart-file`` key.